MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 ~~~~~~~~~~~~~~

 MicroEJ Platforms are usually shared with only the Platform configuration files.
-Once projects are imported, follow the Platform specific documentation for how to build the Platform.
+Once the projects are imported, follow the platform-specific documentation to build the Platform.

 Once imported or built, a Platform project should be available as following: